Landgate/slip-developer-documentation/getting-started.md

 See Google's [Accessing public data](https://developers.google.com/maps-engine/documentation/public-read) documentation for more information and an example of how to start retrieving data.

 ## Google Developers Console
 Regardless of the type of authentication you are applying you'll need to create a new project in the [Google Developers Console](https://cloud.google.com/console/project) to be able to access the GME API.
+The Google Developers Console is used to Google account with other Google services and the means by which you authenticate yourself with Google and SLIP Future.

 1. Go to the [Google Developers Console](https://cloud.google.com/console/project) and **Create a new project** (it doesn't matter what you call your project)
 2. Go to the **APIs & auth** section
 3. Ensure that the **Google Maps Engine API** is set to **ON**
 4. Choose the **Credentials** link
 5. At this point you will need to choose whether to create an **OAuth client** or a **Public API access** client.
+  1. **Public API access:** Create a Public API client if you only need read access to public data via the GME API.
+  2. **OAuth client:** Create an Oauth client for all other use-cases. e.g. If you need to be granted access to subscription-only data, to be able use SLIP Future in desktop GIS software, et cetera.

 For further assistance with the console see the [Registering Your Application](https://developers.google.com/maps-engine/documentation/register) documentation.

+To begin accessing subscription-only datasets in SLIP Future you'll need to provide us with your account's email address, which will differ depending on the type of client you've just created.

+> **Web Application or Service Account:** Your email address is the unique email that Google generated to go with the your new client.
+It is listed as your *Client Email* in the Google Developers Console.
+>
+> **Installed Application:** This is simply the email address you use to login to your Google account.

 # Documentation
 The good news is that Google have provided a lot of really good documentation around GME and its API.
 Check out the following resources and, if you need help, please don't hesitate to use our [Google Group](https://groups.google.com/forum/#!forum/slip-academy) or contact us directly.